beelerpayton/FracScatt/docs/source/functions.rst

    **Returns**

    dp : float
-   	- If DataPoints==True, volume-equivalent black carbon diameters used in calculations, in nm.
+   	- If DataPoints==True, mass-equivalent black carbon diameters used in calculations, in nm.
-	- If DataPoints==False, average and standard deviation of volume-equivalent black carbon diameters used in calculations, in nm. coating : float
+	- If DataPoints==False, average and standard deviation of mass-equivalent black carbon diameters used in calculations, in nm. coating : float
    	- If DataPoints==True, coating amounts used in calculations, with units matching those of 'mode' option.
 	- If DataPoints==False, average and standard deviation of coating amounts used in calculations, with units matching those of 'mode' option.